stagecast/LiveHacks-api/README.md

 ### Hardware list
 The hardware provided is found at the hardware station.
 Below is a list with some of the things you will find.

-- 2 arduino starter kits including some motors and sensors, see Arduino project book for all details.
+- 2 Arduino starter kits including some motors and sensors, see Arduino project book for all details.
+- 1 Raspberry Pi and a webcam;
+- 1 Kinect (1st version).
-- 3 Wifi shields
+- 3 Wifi shields;
-- 1 Bluetooth sheild
+- 1 Bluetooth sheild;
-- Addressable LED strips
+- Addressable LED strips;

 ## Access the Stagecast platform
 If you want to access the Stagecast web platform and launch moments follow this guide: